Fallout (franchise): Vaults

 Having foreseen this outcome decades earlier, the U.S. government began a nationwide project in 2054 to build fallout shelters known as "Vaults."
 The Vaults were ostensibly designed by the Vault-Tec Corporation as public shelters, each able to support up to a thousand people.
 Around 400,000 Vaults would have been needed, but only 122 were commissioned and constructed.
 Each Vault is self-sufficient, so it could theoretically sustain its inhabitants indefinitely.
-However, the Vault project was not intended as a viable method for repopulating the United States in the event of such deadly events.
+However, the Vault project was not intended as a viable way to repopulate the United States in the event of such deadly events.
 Instead, most Vaults were secret, unethical social experiments and were designed to determine the effects of different environmental and psychological conditions on their inhabitants.
 Seventeen control Vaults were made to function as advertised, in contrast with the Vault experiments.
-Still, they were usually shoddy and unreliable, as most of the funding went towards the experimental ones.
+Still, they were usually shoddy and unreliable, as most funding went to the experimental ones.
 Many Vaults remained sealed as part of their respective experiments even after the radiation had reached safe levels.
+The true purpose of the Vaults' experiments was so that Enclave could collect the data gathered from the experiments and use it to build a spaceship and find a new planet for them to colonize.

-Experiments were widely varied and included: a Vault filled with clones of an individual; a Vault where its residents were frozen in suspended animation; a Vault where its residents were exposed to psychoactive drugs; a Vault where they are instructed to sacrifice one inhabitant each year; a Vault with only one man and puppets; a Vault where its inhabitants were segregated into two hostile factions; two Vaults with disproportionate ratios of men and women; a Vault where the door never fully closed, exposing the inhabitants to the dangerous nuclear fallout; a Vault with limited space where all its dwellers had access to firearms; a deliberately overcrowded Vault and a number of Vaults where the inhabitants were exposed to the mutagenic Forced Evolutionary Virus (F.E.V.), creating posthuman and human/animal hybrid mutants including the monstrous Super Mutants.
+Experiments were widely varied and included: a Vault filled with clones of an individual (Vault 108); a Vault where its residents were frozen in suspended animation (Vault 111); a Vault where its residents were exposed to psychoactive drugs (Vault 106); a Vault where they are instructed to sacrifice one inhabitant each year (Vault 11); a Vault with only one man and a crate full of hand puppets (Vault 77); a Vault where its inhabitants were segregated into two hostile factions (Vault 19); two Vaults with disproportionate ratios of men and women (Vaults 68 and 69); a Vault where the door never fully closed, exposing the inhabitants to the dangerous nuclear fallout (Vault 12); a Vault with limited space where all its dwellers had access to firearms (Vault 34); a deliberately overcrowded Vault (Vault 27), and several Vaults where the inhabitants were exposed to the mutagenic Forced Evolutionary Virus (F.E.V.), creating posthuman and human/animal hybrid mutants including the monstrous Super Mutants — Vault 87 is the main Vault for this category.
 Ultimately, many of the experiments had disastrous results, usually leading to their derailment and the Vault's collapse.
-Several Vaults became occupied by raiders, Super Mutants, or other mutated creatures following their abandonment.
+After abandonment, raiders, Super Mutants, or other mutated creatures occupied several Vaults.